Declan John: Swansea City

 On 9 August 2018, John joined Swansea City on a three-year contract.
 He made his debut for Swansea on 28 August 2018 in the EFL Cup against Crystal Palace.

 John signed for Sunderland on a six-month loan on 31 January 2020.
 He played no matches, and returned to Swansea after the completion of his loan.
 On 7 January 2021, John joined League Two side Bolton Wanderers on loan for the remainder of the 2020–21 season.

 Bolton Wanderers

 On 11 June 2021, Bolton confirmed that John would be re-joining them on a permanent three year deal.
 John made his second debut for the club on 7 August in a 3–3 draw against MK Dons On 2 April, he started in the 2023 EFL Trophy Final which Bolton won 4–0 against Plymouth Argyle.

 On 1 September 2023, John joined Salford City on loan until January 2024.
 On 22 May 2024, the club confirmed that he would be leaving at the end of his contract on 30 June.

 St Mirren

 In November 2024 John joined St Mirren on a short term deal, subsequently extended until the end of the season.
 On 28 March 2025, John signed a further two-year contract.

+John supplied the assist for St Mirren’s third goal in their Scottish League Cup final win against Celtic on 14 December 2025.